 An example of a gain stage:

-Voice to Microphone to Preamp to Compressor to Sound Card.
+Voice to Microphone to Compressor to Pre-amp to to Sound Card.
 With this normal vocal recording chain, you have 5 possible ways to change and alter the signal strength.
 The strength of your voice and the positioning of the mic to your mouth is a gain stage.
 The mic is also a gain stage, because it can have pad settings on it.
 All these components affect the signal strength.

 You have to experiment with many approaches to find what works best for you and your set-up.
 Note, that not every approach will work for every situation.
 You need to trust your ears.
 If you're getting a great sound and your settings don't look right, that's OK, as there are no rules to gain staging.
 Over time you will build confidence when setting up gain structures.
 Most important is to use your ears and do not clip your audio signal.

 - If your input level is too high, your track fader may have to be set very low.
 This can make it too low to have full control in the upper part.
 When your track fader is low, its very difficult to adjust and fine tune the audio levels.

 - If your pre-amp level is too high, the signal can overdrive the sound card's input or the piece of gear in next gain stage of the signal path.
 Pre-amp settings are the upmost important.
 A bad pre-amp setting will result in failure, so get it right from the start.